elvli/Obsidian/CS Notes/Interview Questions/Google Hiring Assessment.md

 - Offer unauthorized discount pricing to encourage your client to commit to a sale
 - Ask your coworker if they would be willing to share credit for one of their clients

-Which action would you be most likely to take your response?
+Which action would you be least likely to take your response?
 - Ask your client to buy this year so that you can meet your goal
 - Quickly contact additional potential clients to try and secure another sale
 - **Offer unauthorized discount pricing to encourage your client to commit to a sale**